USA Customs Clearance Logo White

 2. One of the products in the shipment is regulated by one of Customs and Border Protection’s (CBP) partner government agencies

 In the case of steel imports, your shipment will likely fit both criteria.
-Steel is regulated by the Environmental Protection Agency (EPA), which means a customs bond must be obtained in order to import steel.
-Additionally, it’s unlikely that a shipment of steel will be valued at less than $2,500.
+The commodity is regulated by the Environmental Protection Agency (EPA), which means a customs bond must be obtained in order to import this product.
+Additionally, it’s unlikely that a shipment of these goods will be valued at less than $2,500.

 Import Steel With USA Customs Clearance